jyorien/jyorien/README.md

   * Android app developed in Kotlin
   * Explored Android Jetpack components such as Navigation and ViewModel
   * Explored the use of SQLite database with Room

-# 💮 In the near future I hope to.. 💮
-* Pass the AWS Certified Developer - Associate certification
 <!--
 **jyorien/jyorien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.